Standard FTC Disclosure:

-First and foremost, I would never endorse a product or service that I would not purchase myself.
+I would never endorse a product or service that I would not purchase myself.
 I only share resources that I have personal experience with and can, therefore, recommend without reservation.
 No exceptions.
 If it sucks, I won’t sell it!

 Now I want to explain about the use of affiliate links on Holistic Health Herbalist.
 What are affiliate links?
 I use four main types of affiliate programs on my blog: